gyorilab/indralab-vue/README.md

 # IndraLab Vue Tools

-## A note on Bootstrap and jQuery
+## Vue version

 This is the Vue3 compatible version of this repository.
-Because Vue.js and jQuery interfere with each other (see e.g. [here](https://stackoverflow.com/questions/65547199/using-bootstrap-5-with-vue-3) and [here](https://vuejsdevelopers.com/2017/05/20/vue-js-safely-jquery-plugin/)), this project assumes the use of BootStrap 5.x, since that is the first BootStrap version that does not rely on jQuery.

 ## Project setup
 ```